dychen/django-tutorial/README.md

 	name = models.CharField(max_length=100)
 	username = models.CharField(max_length=50)

-Let's add a description column, which should be of type text, but can be null:
+Let's add a description column, which should be of type text, but can also be null:

 	description = models.TextField(null=True)